Tonny Eyk: Television music

-Tonny Eyk writes tunes for many television programs and performs regularly with other famous artists.
-He is best known for the theme tune of the NOS Studio Sport program and for compositions for ‘Van Kooten en de Bie’.
+Eyk wrote tunes for many television programs and performed regularly with other famous artists.
+He was best known for the theme tune of the NOS Studio Sport programme and for compositions for ‘Van Kooten en de Bie’.

-TV Tunes
+Death

+Eyk died on 13 December 2025, at the age of 85.

+Television themes

 For the following Dutch television he wrote the theme song;